 Some approaches here might include:

 - Take a look at who else may be likely to leave and begin developing a replacement plan.
 For example, the CFO is also near retirement age and might leave soon after the current leadership exits.
 Is there someone in house to be trained up?
-Could an interim CFO conduct an assessment of the finance department for incoming leadership and the board?
+Is an interim CFO an option?
 Some of this analysis can be part of an assessment conducted by the succession planning consultant or an interim director.

 - Review board member and board officer term limits to see if there is likely to be a turnover in board membership or board leadership at the same time as the executive transition and plan accordingly.